 Belize, on the northeast coast of central America, is home to a multitude of bird, animal and plant species, some of which are found nowhere else on earth.
 The country is nearly two-thirds covered by forest canopy, which in turn is the home of many of the roughly 12% of Belize’s population that counts itself as Indigenous Peoples.

-Indigenous Peoples in Belize have a rich history with direct descent from the great ancient Mayan civilisation.
-In the southern district of Belize, Toledo, the ancient Mayan cities were built by a people called the Manche Chol Maya.
-They remained largely unconquered by the Spanish and British in the early colonial era until eventually they were forced out into the highlands of Guatemala.
+They have a rich history, tracing their lineage from the advanced Mayan civilization that spanned much of central America, and lasted for two millennia from 1200 BC.
+In the southern district of the country, Toledo, city settlements were built by the Manche Chol Maya people.
+The inhabitants remained mostly unconquered by the Spanish and British in the early colonial era, but were eventually forced out into the highlands of Guatemala.

-In the late 19th century, two distinct groups of Indigenous Peoples descended from the Manche Chol Maya; the Mopan and Q’eqchi’, returned to the largely uninhabited forests of Toledo from their exile in Guatemala.
-Since Belize achieved independence in 1981, the Maya peoples have fought for legal recognition of their rights to these lands, but their claim of indigeneity has been contested; a matter complicated by their years in exile.
+In the late 19th century, two distinct groups of Indigenous Peoples, descended from the Manche Chol Maya, the Mopan and Q’eqchi’, resettled in the largely uninhabited forests of Toledo after their exile in Guatemala.
+Since Belizean independence in 1981, these Mayan peoples have fought for legal recognition of their rights to the lands, but their claim has been contested, with the matter complicated by their years in exile.

-The region is now home to an estimated population of 21,000 Q’eqchi and Mopan Maya people occupying 41 Maya villages in the Toledo District.
+Toledo region is now home to an estimated population of 21,000 Q’eqchi’ and Mopan Maya people, settled in 41 villages.

-To learn more about Tenure Facility initiatives in Belize, see the project portfolios below, and visit the Belize Timeline.
+To learn more about the work of the Tenure Facility’s partners in Belize see the project below.